Habitat Restoration

 How Can You Get Involved?

-Volunteers meet each Saturday morning to clear invasives and plant natives.
+Volunteers meet several Saturday mornings a month to clear invasives and plant natives.
 No experience is necessary, just bring a pair of gardening gloves and a willingness to jump right in.
 When the job is bigger, community groups volunteer to help.
 To learn more about volunteering with the Habitat Restoration Team, contact volunteer@friendsofwilmingtonparks.org.

 Become a Friend